maxnyla/K9Kit/README.md

 -Google (for all the things that I've looked up during this project, which have led me to all these amazing sites)

--Of course I must mention my fantastic mentor Felipe Souza Alarcon for all his patience, help and ideas during this project, and his flexibility and availability.
+-Of course I must mention my fantastic mentor **Felipe Souza Alarcon** for all his patience, help and ideas during this project, and his flexibility and availability.
 Always much appreciated.

--Big thanks to my new colleague Jo who so kindly took the time to take a look at my project and come up with some fantastic ideas and suggestions.
+-Big thanks to my new colleague **Jo** who so kindly took the time to take a look at my project and come up with some fantastic ideas and suggestions.
 So unexpected and fantastic!

 And lastly, I could not leave out the Code Institute team: the other students on Slack, the tutor support and all the mentors who are always welcoming and trying to help.

-Special mention to my 'May 2020' channel buddies for the constant chat, help and support.
+Special mention to my **May 2020** channel buddies for the constant chat, help and support.
 You guys are an amazing little group!
-Eespecially Ian, Emma, Chloe, Adam, Kamil..you guys are amazing and it's been such a blast sharing this course with you!
+Eespecially **Ian, Emma, Chloe, Adam, Kamil**..you guys are amazing and it's been such a blast sharing this course with you!

 Many thanks as well to the assessors who will spend many long hours reading through all these files.